timescale/docs/timescaledb/how-to-guides/hyperfunctions/approximate-percentile.md

 # Approximate percentiles
 Timescale uses approximation algorithms to calculate a percentile without requiring all of the data.
 This also makes them more compatible with continuous aggregates.

 By default, Timescale Toolkit uses `uddsketch`, but you can also choose to use `tdigest`.
 For more information about these algorithms, see the [advanced aggregation methods][advanced-agg] documentation.

 ## Run an approximate percentage query
-In this procedure, we are using an example table called `response_times` that contains information about how long a server takes to respond to API calls.
+In this procedure, we use an example table called `response_times` that contains information about how long a server takes to respond to API calls.

 <procedure>

 ### Running an approximate percentage query
 1. At the `psql` prompt, create a continuous aggregate that computes the daily aggregates:
     ```sql
     CREATE MATERIALIZED VIEW response_times_daily
     WITH (timescaledb.continuous)